COVID-19 – Strict Patient Safety (Visitor) Policy

 - In the event that an authorized representative of a patient in the Emergency Department (ED) refuses to mask, the refusal will be immediately escalated, per the defined hospital process.

 - If the authorized representative continues to refuse to mask, he or she will be asked to leave after medical screening is complete.

-- All persons visiting patients who are COVID+ or Persons Under Investigation (PUIs) for end of life, must have reviewed the Acknowledgement of Risk Form, which will be signed by designated hospital staff prior to patient visitation (attached).
+- All persons visiting patients who are COVID-19+ or Persons Under Investigation (PUIs) for end of life, must have reviewed the Acknowledgement of Risk Form, which will be signed by designated hospital staff prior to patient visitation.

-- For patients who are undergoing asymptomatic COVID-19 screening and have not been deemed PUI or COVID+, visitation is necessary for designated exceptions shall occur only after initial admission testing for a patient has been completed and their COVID-19 status is known.
+- For patients who are undergoing asymptomatic COVID-19 screening and have not been deemed PUI or COVID-19+, visitation that is necessary for designated exceptions shall occur only after initial admission testing for a patient has been completed and their COVID-19 status is known.

 - The Designated Support Person must be 18 years of age or older.
 No individuals under the age of 18 will be allowed to enter the facility unless the individual is the parent or guardian of a hospitalized patient.

-- The Designated Support Person (DSP) may change during the course of the patient’s hospitalization.
-Frequent change is discouraged.
-At maximum, the Designated Support Person at a patient’s bedside may vary by calendar day, but not more frequently.
+- During this time, only two Designated Support Persons per disabled patient may be identified for visitation privileges (per Maryland regulation).
+These two Designated Support Persons (DSP) may change during the course of the patient’s hospitalization by calendar day, but not more frequently.
 Designated Support Persons, like all members of the UMMS community, are required to follow all Infection Prevention policies established by the hospital.
 These practices may prohibit the Designated Support Person from entering certain areas of the hospital.